How to Maintain a Modular Kitchen: Complete Cleaning and Care Guide for Laminate, Acrylic, PU Paint, Granite and Hettich Hardware

 How often do Hettich soft-close hinges need adjustment?

-Most Hettich Sensys and Onsys hinges maintain their settings for 2–5 years before needing adjustment.
+Most Hettich Sensys and Onsys hinges maintain their settings for 2 to 5 years before needing adjustment.
 If a cabinet door is dropping at the outer edge (the door pulls away from the shutter above it), the hinge needs a depth adjustment.
 If the door sits too close or too far from the cabinet face, it needs a lateral adjustment.
-Both adjustments are done with a screwdriver on the hinge body — no tools needed.
+Both adjustments are done with a screwdriver on the hinge body - no tools needed.

 Can I use bleach to clean my modular kitchen cabinets?